johnjoeann4/notes/README.md

 # 2023-12-31
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems are prone to bugs and difficult to maintain.
 Strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember that code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization.
 And finally, embrace the iterative process of refining and improving your code over time, as there's always room for improvement in software development."

+# 2024-01-01
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+As a programmer, always strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity; it often leads to bugs, harder debugging, and poor scalability.
+Embrace modularity, DRY (Don't Repeat Yourself) principles, and continuously refactor your work for clarity.
+Remember that the best code is the code that others can easily understand and build upon."

+In essence, today's focus should be on writing simple, effective solutions rather than over-engineering them.